 Calculation of Screening Values

-The total effective dose (Etotal) to the representative person is the sum of all exposure pathways considered for a scenario, as shown in .
-For example, the total effective dose for the surfing scenario would be the sum of exposure from immersion, inhalation and ingestion ().
+The total effective dose (Etotal) to the representative person is the sum of all exposure pathways considered for a scenario, as shown in Equation 1.
+For example, the total effective dose for the surfing scenario would be the sum of exposure from immersion, inhalation and ingestion (Table 3).
 The maximum total effective dose is defined as the operational dose value of 1 mSv/y.

 Equation 1